Discovering Norman Brown’s Guitar Gear

-Norman Brown is known for his jazz solo career as much as his work as a part of the super group BWB [with Kirk Whalum and trumpeter Rick Braun].
-While there isn’t a ton of guitar gear information out there, I’ve tried to piece together what Norman uses.
+Norman Brown is known for his jazz solo career as much as his work as a part of the supergroup BWB [with Kirk Whalum and trumpeter Rick Braun].
+While there isn’t a ton of information about what gear he uses, I’ve tried to piece together Norman Brown’s guitar gear.

 Norman has played everything from standard George Benson signature Ibanez to his own line of Eastman guitars.
 He’s currently playing a signature model from Singleton Guitars.
 It’s pretty unique!
 Thanks to Mark Singleton for the information and the pictures.

 Mark – “It is a complete hand carved Archtop with a figured Cedar top figured Mahogany back , Mahogany sides 5 pc.Mahogany/Maple neck Ziricote fingerbrd, Flamed maple binding custom hand turned knobs.
 This guitar is rich, full and phat with jazz tones.
 It plays effortlessly and one very big point – it does not feedback!

 The guitar is midi with hexophonic pickups in the saddles to deliver acoustic guitar tones which can be played alone or blended with the custom design Singleton/Duncan magnetic pickup!
 Norman and I are both ecstatic about the outcome of this instrument.”

 I found an interview where it says he was using a Crybaby Wah into a Line6 Pod Pro [in a rack].
 There are a few photos of this setup online.
 So, that was his guitar rig at one point or another.
 Sadly, I can’t date when he used this setup.

 Recently, Norman has recorded a video for Xotic Pedals, which shows a few of them on a small pedal.
 Plus, there’s a photo on his Facebook page, that leads me to believe he’s now using a small pedalboard rather than the Line6 rack system.